virtualeconomy/py-vsys/doc/smart_contract/lock_ctrt.md

 Lock contract allows users to lock a specific token in the contract for some period of time.
 This allows users to guarantee they have a certain amount of funds upon lock expiration.
 This may be helpful in implementing some kinds of staking interactions with users of a VSYS token for instance.

 ## Usage with Python SDK

+### work flow of the contract

+Remember to comment out the previous transaction when acting on the new transaction.
+Before start the new transaction, wait 6 seconds until the transaction is completely on blockchain.
+Make sure the token is issued before the registration(if no token prepared, can register new [token contract](tok_ctrt_no_split.md) and issue tokens).

+First [register](#registration) a new lock contract, and keep a record of the contract id.
+Then deposit the token into the lock contract.
+[Lock](#lock) the token with specific lock timestamp.

 ### Registration